ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Hello Ballerina!
 ```

-You just started Ballerina, created a project, started a service, and received a response.
+You just started Ballerina, created a project, started a service, invoked it, and received a response.

 ## Set up the Editor

 Let's try this on VS Code.

-> **Note**: You need to have VS Code installed for this to work.
+> **Note**: You need to have VS Code installed to try this.

 Open your service in VS Code.
-You can use the following command to do this on Linux or OSX.
+You can navigate to your directory through VS Code or use the following command to do this on Linux or OSX.

 ```bash
 $ code /<folder_path>/hello_service.bal